-This is defined as supporting the malpractice of another student; for example, by allowing one's work to be copied or submitted for assessment by another student.
+This is defined as supporting the malpractice of another student; for example, by allowing one's work to be copied or submitted for assessment by • another student.
 Any student who knowingly or intentionally helps another student perform an act of academic dishonesty is guilty of collusion.

-This is different from collaboration, which is when two or more students are working on a teacher assigned group assignment/project or when one student is helping another to understand what has to be done and /or how to go about doing an assignment (but not doing it for them)..
+two or more students are working on a teacher assigned group assignment/project or when one student is helping another to understand what has to be done and /or how to go about doing an assignment (but not doing it for them).

 - Legitimate collaboration example: Three students work together on a group assignment for Humanities.
 Each student has a specific role and fulfils it while still giving input to the entire project.
 All of the students claim ownership of the project. - Unacceptable collusion example: Three students work together on an experiment in Science.
-Two of the students hand in lab reports with the same organizational layout/outline with very similar or identical results tables, conclusions and evaluations.
+Two of the students hand in lab reports with the same organizational layout/ outline with very similar or identical results tables, conclusions and evaluations.

-66 Duplication of work
+Duplication of work